(in PDF format - 310 KB).

-Increase the profitability of growing oats for Western Canadian oat growers.
+Increase the profitability of growing oats for growers across Western Canada.

-Optimize oats as a competitive crop and increase grower profitability through the grower supported levy in Alberta, Manitoba and Saskatchewan which directs and funds research, helps develop new markets for oats and influences policy which directly impacts the western Canadian oat grower.
+Optimize oats as a competitive crop and increase grower profitability through the grower supported levy which directs and funds research, helps develop new markets for oats and influences policy which directly impacts the Western Canadian oat grower.

-Grower focus: Focus on the Western Canadian oat grower in all decisions, initiatives and activities.
+Grower focus: Focus on the oat growers in Western Canada in all decisions, initiatives and activities.

 Market Development: Make smart investments in the creation of new oat markets while expanding current markets, increasing oat viability and providing the most benefit to the oat grower.

-Research and Development: Support research into the development of high quality, high yielding oats that meet the demand of our consumers.
+Research and Development: Support research into the development of high quality, high yielding oats and oat products that meet the demand of our consumers.

-Fiscal Responsibility: Ensure any money collected from growers is invested to maximize the benefit to growers while managing risk.
+Fiscal Responsibility: Ensure money collected from growers is invested to maximize the benefit to oat growers while managing risk.

-Increased production: Increase the amount of oats grown in Western Canada by maximizing the oat grower’s net return.
+Increased Net Return: Increase the amount of oats grown in the Prairie Provinces by maximizing the oat grower’s net return.

-Partnerships: Develop and support partnerships that will enhance the profitability of oats for the Saskatchewan grower while increasing the value of oats to the consumer.
+Partnerships: Develop and support partnerships that will enhance the profitability of oats for the Western Canadian oat grower while increasing the value of oats to the consumer.

 Communication: Communicate effectively with, and be a trusted advisor to, growers, consumers, government and industry.